Hannahville Indian Community

 The Hannahville Indian Community is a federally recognized Potawatomi tribe residing in Michigan's Upper Peninsula, approximately 15 mi west of Escanaba on a 8.5755 sqmi reservation.
-The reservation, at 45°46′59″N 87°25′23″W, lies mostly in Harris Township in eastern Menominee County, but a small part is located in northeastern Gourley Township, also in Menominee County, and another in Bark River Township in adjacent southwestern Delta County.
+The reservation, at 45°46′59″N 87°25′23″W, lies mostly in Harris Township in eastern Menominee County, but small parts are located in northeastern Gourley Township, in Menominee County, and in Bark River Township in adjacent southwestern Delta County.

 The 2020 census reported a resident population of 720 persons within its territory, most of whom were of Native American heritage.
 As of 3 June 2013, the tribe had an enrolled membership of 891 people.

 History

-The people of Hannahville are descendants of Potawatomie people who refused to leave Michigan in 1834 for Indian Territory during the great Indian removal.
-For a period, they moved away from Michigan, living with the Menominee in northern Wisconsin, and the Ojibwe and Ottawa peoples in Canada.
-The Potawatomie, together with the Ojibwe and Odawa, are part of the Council of the Three Fires.
+The people of Hannahville are descendants of Potawatomi people who refused to leave Michigan in 1834 for Indian Territory during the great Indian removal.
+For a period, they moved away from Michigan, living with the Menominee in northern Wisconsin and the Ojibwe and Ottawa peoples in Canada.
+The Potawatomi, the Ojibwe, and Odawa are part of the Council of the Three Fires.
 In 1853, some Potawatomie returned to Michigan.
 It was at this time they settled along the mouth of the Big Cedar River at Lake Michigan.

 According to the Methodist Church, Peter Marksman was sent to the area as an assistant minister.
 During this time, he was credited with finding a parcel of land and moving the Potawatomi people to the current location.
 Some church records report that, as the Potawatomi were very fond of Marksman's wife, Hannah, they named their community after her.

 Hannahville Community

 The first designation of this area as specifically Potawatomi land was recorded by the US federal government in 1870.
 The reservation was established by an act of Congress in 1913.

 Under the Indian Reorganization Act of 1934, the tribe wrote a constitution and organized an elected form of government.
-It was officially recognized by the federal government in 1937.
+The federal government officially recognized it in 1937.
 Members elect a 12-person Tribal Council, which makes decisions for governing the community.

-In 1966 the tribe joined with three others in Michigan to establish the Inter-Tribal Council of Michigan, Inc. Other founding members were Keweenaw Bay Indian Community, Bay Mills Indian Community, and Saginaw Chippewa Indian Tribe.
+In 1966, the tribe joined with three others in Michigan to establish the Inter-Tribal Council of Michigan, Inc. Other founding members were Keweenaw Bay Indian Community, Bay Mills Indian Community, and Saginaw Chippewa Indian Tribe.
 These small tribes wanted to work together for joint welfare, to manage joint projects, and to improve relations with the state and federal governments.